knative/client/docs/cmd/kn_service_apply.md

       --scale-utilization int             Percentage of concurrent requests utilization before scaling up. (default 70) --scale-window string               Duration to look back for making auto-scaling decisions.
 The service is scaled to zero if no request was received in during that time. (eg: 10s)
       --service-account string            Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.
+      --timeout int                       duration in seconds that the request routing layer will wait for a request delivered to a container to begin replying (default 300)
       --user int                          The user ID to run the container (e.g., 1001).
       --volume stringArray                Add a volume from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret: or sc:).
 Example: --volume myvolume=cm:myconfigmap or --volume myvolume=secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --volume myvolume-.
       --wait                              Wait for 'service apply' operation to be completed. (default true)